-The goal of these programs are to strengthen the community and their participation in the various political processes and to ensure that the immigrant community has a voice in decision making at the state and federal level in the United States and Mexico.
+The goal of these programs is to strengthen the community and their participation in the various political processes and to ensure that the immigrant community has a voice in decision-making at the state and federal levels in the United States and Mexico.

 We focus mainly on community involvement in local, state and federal elections.
 We know that the only way to change things is through voting, so we do campaigns to get people out of their homes and vote.